viniciosanacleto/Porto/README.md

 <a id="layers"></a>
 # Layers

-At its core Porto consists of 2 layers (`Containers` & `Ship`) and set of `Components` with predefined responsibilities.
+At its core Porto consists of 2 layers "folders" `Containers` & `Ship`.

-These Layers (folders) can be created anywhere inside your framework of choice.
+These layers can be created anywhere inside any framework of choice.

-*(example: in Laravel PHP you can place them in the `app/` directory or create an `src/` directory on the root)*
+*(example: in Laravel PHP you can put them in the `app/` directory or create an `src/` directory on the root)*

 The high-level code (Application Business Logic), should be placed in the Container Layer.
 While the mid-level code should be placed in the Ship Layer.